Change of ownership for an LLC can be complicated and requires costly amendments in most U.S. states.

 Information such as the member(s) name, address and the percentage of the business owned is not required to be provided to the state of Delaware and therefore is not part of the public record.
 This information is kept on file internally within the LLC's Operating Agreement.

+Throughout the life of your business, your company my need to add members (owners) to your LLC or remove members (owners) from your LLC to grow in a way that aligns with your goals.
+When that time comes, a Delaware LLC change in ownership will happen through the Operating Agreement.
 The LLC's Operating Agreement can be altered as needed by the members, without filing the changes with the state of Delaware.
 Some of the typical changes people make are the removal or addition of a member or the change in percentage of a member's ownership.

 The LLC's Operating Agreement must be amended to reflect that a new member is now part of the LLC, or to reflect the removal of a member, and all current members must sign the newly amended Operating Agreement, but you are not required to file the amended Operating Agreement with the state of Delaware.

-There are 2 comments left for Change of Ownership For an LLC Is Easy in DelawareHan said: Tuesday, August 31, 2021
+There are 19 comments left for Change of Ownership For an LLC Is Easy in DelawareHan said: Tuesday, August 31, 2021